 - Studies have shown that athletes with better sleep and resting habits suffer fewer injuries.

-World-class results demand world-class sleep
+How much sleep do athletes need? – World-class results demand world-class sleep

-It’s not only at elite level that sleep is being leveraged to increase performance levels – this part-time soccer team from England identified the importance of quality rest.
+It’s not only at elite level that sleep is being leveraged to increase performance levels.
+A part-time soccer team from England identified the importance of quality rest.
 By carefully analysing everything from bedroom temperature to body positions when sleeping, each player was given an individual rest plan.
 The club also went to the expense of having special mattresses and pillows made for each player with their individual characteristics in mind.

 As a result, recovery after matches improved exponentially, as did decision-making during games.
 The new strategy also improved the player’s stamina levels which led to positive results on the field.
 This culminated when the team managed to turn a 0-3 deficit 15 minutes from full-time into a 4-3 win.
 Luck?
 These players and staff might tell you otherwise.